 Although there is always a lot of media focus on ‘stranger danger’, the abduction of children is rare and the threat from strangers is quite small.
 You should still ensure that your child knows the rules about keeping safe when they are out alone.
 Most children know their abusers.
 They may be family members or friends of family, someone who works with the child or someone who lives in the community.

-There are four types of abuse: physical, emotional and sexual abuse, and neglect.
+There are four types of abuse: physical, emotional, sexual abuse, and neglect.

 There are many signs, or indicators that a child might be suffering abuse.
 There may be injuries, but it is more likely that you will notice some change in your child’s behaviour.